Habronattus ophrys

 Griswold, 1987

-Habronattus ophrys is a of in the Salticidae, first described by Griswold in 1987.
+Habronattus ophrys is a of jumping spider in the Salticidae, first described by Griswold in 1987.
 The species is known from the United States.
-Like other members of the Habronattus, it is a small, ground-dwelling with vision characteristic of salticids.
-Males of the genus typically display elaborate courtship behaviors involving visual and vibratory signals.
+Like other members of the Habronattus, it is a small, ground-dwelling spider with acute vision characteristic of salticids.
+Males of the genus typically display elaborate courtship involving visual and vibratory signals.

 Pronunciation